bikeshaving/crank/docs/WIP.md

 // <div>Hello Nemo</div>
 ```

 Component elements can take children just like intrinsic elements can.
-The `createElement` function will add children to props under the property named `children`, and it is up to the component to place the passed-in children somewhere in the returned element tree.
+The `createElement` function will add children to props under the property named `children`, and it is up to the component to place the children somewhere in the returned element tree.
 If you don’t use the `children` prop, the `children` passed in will not be rendered.

 ```js
 function Greeting ({name="Nemo", children}) {